idchoppers/configs/README.md

 Bunch of configs for some programs that I regularly use.

-1. .vimrc - vimrc config stored at $HOME
+1. .vimrc - My vimrc
+2. .bashrc - My bashrc
-2. .config - Linux Kernel config
+3. .config - Linux Kernel config
-3. make.conf - portage config
+4. make.conf - portage config
-4. RAZER - Configs for pulseaudio to recognize a Razer Nari headset
+5. RAZER - Configs for pulseaudio to recognize a Razer Nari headset
-5. DWM - My version of the suckless dwm
+6. DWM - My version of the suckless dwm
-6. DMENU - My version of the suckless dmenu
+7. DMENU - My version of the suckless dmenu
-7. ST - My version of the suckless st
+8. ST - My version of the suckless st